 The South West

-The South West is England’s largest region by size - 9,200 square miles with a popular of just over 5,000,000 people.
+The South West is England’s largest region by size - 9,200 square miles with a population of just over 5,000,000 people.
 It encompasses the counties of Bristol, Cornwall, Dorset, Devon, Gloucestershire, Somerset, and Wiltshire (the Isles of Scilly off the coast of Cornwall are generally included as well).
 It’s home to major cities like Bristol, Bath, Swindon and Plymouth and contains four World Heritage sites, including Stonehenge.
-The area is mostly made of the former Kingdom of Wessex and has a rich heritage and folklore rich in tales of King Arthur.
+The area is mostly made of the former Kingdom of Wessex.
+It has a rich heritage and is folklore rich in tales of King Arthur.
 The area is also home to many of England’s most famous writers such as Agatha Christie and Thomas Hardy.

 The West Midlands

 This area, located North of London, practically in the middle of England, contains the counties of Herefordshire, Shropshire, Staffordshire, Warwickshire, West Midlands and Worcestershire.
 It’s 5,000 square miles in size and home to 5.6 million people, mostly concentrated in Birmingham and the surrounding suburbs.
 It also contains the major cities of Birmingham and Coventry.
 This was England’s industrial heartland, in fact, the industrial revolution started in Shropshire in the Ironbridge Gorge area (where the first Iron bridge is still located).
 It was also the birthplace and home of William Shakespeare.
 Its industrial heyday is long gone, leaving a rich heritage of factories, mines and towns that can still be explored in a beautiful and quiet landscape.

 Credit: Shutterstock, Adrian Baker